adityaraj5200/Spring-interview-QAs/More questions.md

 ---

-## Q. What happens if two beans of the same type exist but you don’t use @Qualifier?
+## Q.17: What happens if two beans of the same type exist but you don’t use @Qualifier?
 ### **Case: Two Beans of Same Type Without `@Qualifier`**

 If Spring finds **multiple candidate beans** for injection and you haven’t told it which one to use, the behavior depends on the situation: